-TEXT OF REGULATION: The full text of the Proposed Regulation can be viewed below and on the website of The Florida International University Board of Trustees, http://regulations.fiu.edu.
-If you would like a copy of the Proposed Regulation, please contact Eli Deville, Departmental Administrator, Office of the General Counsel at (305) 348-2103.
+TEXT OF REGULATION: The full text of the Amended Regulation can be viewed below and on the website of The Florida International University Board of Trustees, http://regulations.fiu.edu.
+If you would like a copy of the Amended Regulation, please contact Eli Deville, Departmental Administrator, Office of the General Counsel, (305) 348-2103.